Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Example experiments

-We group the experiments by the number of photons.
+We group the experiments by the number of photons involved.
 A fair share of the single-photon experiments are directly related to the behavior of classical light\cite{waseem_quantum_2020} -- even though a laser emits coherent states, rather than a series of single photons.
 Hence, we make a distinction between classical and quantum one-photon experiments.
-For other applications, we show the minimal number of photons required.
-The list we provide below is not exhaustive due to the open-ended nature of the experiments.
+The list we provide is not exhaustive due to the open-ended nature of the experiments.
 All of the following experiments can be simulated in \emph{Virtual Lab}, see \url{https://lab.quantumflytrap.com/experiments}.

 We suggest this list as a starting point of didactic material for courses, as an interactive lab used together or in place of physics experiments, or for a more scalable experience available to a larger number of participants.